Uvacoder/lawncare/src/pages/page/stowonthewold.md

 featured: false
 title: Stow on the Wold
 featuredimage: /img/aboutus.jpg
-featuredimage_alt: Results of our Lawn Care Service in Stow on the Wold
+alt: Results of our Lawn Care Service in Stow on the Wold
 tags:
 - project
 ---